REYKJAVÍK RESTAURANT GUIDE

 La Primavera

 The Italian restaurant La Primavera is Reykjavík’s longest living restaurant.
 Their head chef Leifur Kolbeinsson first introduced Icelanders to freshly made pasta in 1993.
-In 2011 they closed for a few years, but re-opened for their 25th anniversary, and returned even stronger in the picturesque Marshall House in Grandi Harbour Area.
-Just recently, they opened their second location on the 4th floor of Harpa Conference Hall.
+In 2011, they closed for a few years, but re-opened for their 25th anniversary, and returned even stronger in the picturesque Marshall House in Grandi Harbour Area.
+Recently, they opened their second location on the 4th floor of Harpa Conference Hall.
 The restaurant marries Italian traditions with Icelandic ingredients, focusing on simplicity and fine Italian cuisine.

 La Primavera